Spearin/fccw-docs/docs/userguides/data-structures/file-xls-importexport-editing.md

 R. Internal Values: **DO NOT** edit or attempt to add for new units.
 The game will import any new units and not look for this field.
 We may try to move this to its own tab in the future.

+!!! warning
-**WARNING:** changing ANY values in this field or adding or removing values will cause the game to crash if this file is imported with adjusted values.
+    Changing ANY values in this field or adding or removing values will cause the game to crash if this file is imported with adjusted values.

 S. Unit Status: This is the game state of the unit. “usActive” is the default state of any unit that is in the scenario.
 You can also set to “usInactive”.
 This unit will not act until fired on or until it spots an enemy unit.
 Units set to come on as reinforcements will have a “usReinforcement” code in this field.